-What are the 10 best things to see at the British Museum?
 You can't see it all in a short visit, so where do you begin?

 What is it?
 It was the key to unlocking the mysteries of Egyptian hieroglyphics.
-The Rosetta Stone is a decree passed by Egyptian priests on the first anniversary of the coronation of a pharoah, Ptolemy V. The decree is written in hieroglyphics - the priestly form of writing by then, in demotic or everyday Egyptian of the period, and in Greek.
+The Rosetta Stone is a decree passed by Egyptian priests on the first anniversary of the coronation of the Pharoah, Ptolemy V. The decree is written in hieroglyphics - the priestly form of writing by then, in demotic or everyday Egyptian of the period, and in Greek.
 By comparing the three languages on the tablet, scholars were finally able to translate Egyptian hieroglyphics.

 How did it come to the British Museum?
 The stone was discovered in 1799, during the Napoleonic Wars, by French soldiers digging the foundation of a fortress in El-Rashid (Rosetta).
 The British acquired it, along with other Egyptian antiquities, under the terms of the Treaty of Alexandria when Napoleon was defeated.
-It has been displayed at the British Museum since 1802 - with time out in a deep tunnel under London during WWII.
+It has been displayed at the British Museum since 1802 with time out in a deep tunnel under London during WWII.

 What is it?
 The Portland Vase is a cameo glass vessel, probably made in Rome between AD5 and 25.
-It may have been a wedding gift because the pictures on it, in a white glass overlay on dark blue glass, depict love, marriage and sex.
+It may have been a wedding gift because the pictures on it, in a white glass overlay on a dark blue glass, depict love, marriage, and sex.
 The scenes were probably carved by a gem cutter.
 In the 18th century, Josiah Wedgwood copied the vase in black Jasperware, a piece that is still considered his masterpiece and that made the original Portland Vase world famous.
 Wedgwood's amazing copy can be seen in the Wedgwood Museum at The World of Wedgwood in Barlaston, Stoke on Trent.
-When the vase was smashed by a 19th century drunk, it was Wedgwood's copy that guided the massive restoration of the original.
+When the vase was smashed by a 19th-century drunk, it was Wedgwood's copy that guided the massive restoration of the original.
 The vase was subsequently restored several times and finally, in the 1980s, epoxy resins were used to conserve it.
 It's now almost impossible to see the damage with the naked eye.

 How did it come to the British Museum?
-The history of the vase is cloudy and it has passed through many... hands.
+The history of the vase is cloudy and it has passed through many hands.
 No one knows exactly when and where it was found.
 It was recorded in the collection of a cardinal in 1601 and then belonged to an Italian noble family for 150 years.
 In 1778, Sir William Hamilton, British Ambassador to the Court of Naples, bought it and brought it back to England where he sold it to the Dowager Duchess of Portland.
 It was her son, the 3rd Duke of Portland, who loaned it to Josiah Wedgwood to make his famous copies in 1786.
 It was loaned to the British Museum in 1810 and finally purchased by the museum in 1945.

-Where to see it?
-It's in the Roman Empire exhibit, Room 70 on the Upper Floor.
+Where to see it: It's in the Roman Empire exhibit, Room 70 on the Upper Floor.

 What is it?
 The British Museum has a very fine collection of mummies, many of which are displayed so that visitors can appreciate their elaborate wrappings and, in some cases, see the clothes and shoes they were buried in.
 But the cat mummies are an interesting devotional sidelight of the later Egyptian period, perhaps the 1st century.
 Cats were associated with the goddess Bastet and it's possible that young cats were periodically culled from her temples and mummified in elaborate wrappings so that the faithful could purchase them and bury them in special cat cemeteries.

 How did it come to the British Museum?
 Cat mummies were so common that many cat cemeteries were destroyed before archaeologists could study them.
-In the 19th century, a shipment of 180,000 of them were sent to Britain to be processed into fertilizer!
+In the 19th century, a shipment of 180,000 of them was sent to Britain to be processed into fertilizer!
 The British Museum has several examples.
 The one pictured here was a gift from the Egypt Exploration Fund.

-Where to see it?
-Look for the Cat Mummy as well as a falcon... mummy and a big collection of human mummies in the Egyptian Room, Gallery 62-63 on the Upper Floor.
+Where to see it: Look for the Cat Mummy as well as a falcon mummy and a big collection of human mummies in the Egyptian Room, Gallery 62-63 on the Upper Floor.